fbpx

 Also, if you were wondering what depth of prior art stands for, here’s a definition:

-Relevant Strategy to explore: How this tool can help you craft a smart patent prosecution strategy?
+Relevant Strategy to explore: How can this tool help you craft a smart patent prosecution strategy?

 Claim strength